manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 lang: en
 ---

-> There is a lively discussion about this post over at HackerNews:<br>https://news.ycombinator.com/item?id=43573755
->
-> I've integrated some of the points made there into this article.

 # Introduction

 Over the past few months, I have been experimenting with AI-powered coding tools in both my personal and professional projects.
 The experience has been overwhelmingly positive, both for me and my team of software engineers at work.